datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

    Training Node Landing Page

-In this section we will only focus on the specific parts of the portal needed to start working with Sesam, namely the “Pipes” page and the “Systems” page.
+In this section we will focus on the specific parts of the portal needed to start working with Sesam, namely the “Pipes” page and the “Systems” page.